bytrix/witkey/README.md

     python init.py

-This will create the directories ignored by .gitignore Make sure the permission of the directories above and ``/Framework/app/storage`` is 777
+This will create the directories ignored by .gitignore

+> Make sure the permission of the directories created above and ``/Framework/app/storage`` is 777

 **Configure**